General data sheets (DT)

 01/10/2007 - Latest update 06/06/2022

-DT26.02 - Glossary of returnable glass and pet containers visual defects
+DT26.02 - Glossary of returnable glass container visual damages in a pool system

-This document is a non-exhaustive list of examples of visual defects for returnable glass and PET bottles.
+This document is a non-exhaustive list of examples of visual damages for returnable glass containers.
 It constitutes a general data sheet for all containers of all types, except those for cosmetics and perfumes.
 It does not preclude specific requirements agreed between bottlers and suppliers at a customer level.

-The glossary is split into sections loosely based on the area of a container where the defect is found:
+The glossary is split into sections loosely based on the area of a container where the damage is found:

 26/07/2023 - Latest update